 Other Thoughts: This was a nice course that makes you be accurate off the tee.
 Hole #19 is very cool where you can throw over the water to reach the pin.
 It was very busy on the weekend I played which made the pace of play very slow.
-The first 3 holes took almost an hour.
 I recommend this course it is fun and you can score well if you are accurate.

 Pros: - Technically challenging course in many areas but certainly not overly punishing.